 Turanicum wheat is a durum wheat subspecies.

-The result is Pasta Mancini's Turanicum Durum Wheat Penne Lisce : earth-coloured and with a pronounced smell of grain when cooked.
+The result is Pasta Mancini's Turanicum Durum Wheat Penne Lisce: earth-coloured and with a pronounced smell of wheat when cooked.
+Dried at temperatures below 45° for 22 hours, they have a length of 45 mm and a diameter of 8,5 mm.
 Their cooking time is between 7 and 9 minutes.

 From qualitative studies a very interesting aspect has emerged regarding the peculiarity of the gluten, which is very soft and therefore easily digestible.